-Applications for seniors housing are to comply with the controls in clause 4.3.4 of this DCP for multi dwelling housing, or controls for residential flat buildings in clause 4.3.5, as appropriate to the proposed development.
+Applications for seniors housing are to comply with the controls in clause 4.3.4 of this DCP for multidwelling housing, or controls for residential flat buildings in clause 4.3.5, as appropriate to the proposed development.

-Note: SEPP (Housing for Seniors or People with a Disability) 2004 is the primary environmental planning instrument controlling seniors housing.
-Applicants considering development of this kind should refer to that SEPP for specific controls and to determine the permissibility of seniors housing.
+SEPP (Housing) 2021-for Seniors or People with ors housing.
+Applicants considering development of nissibility of seniors housing. a Disability) 2004-is the primary environmental planning instrument controlling this kind should refer to that SEPP for specific controls and to determine the ge 140 Camden Growth Centre Precincts Development Control Plan , -